Easy Gardening Jobs for Summer

 Dig out that sun hat and…

 Don’t leave plants to their own devices.
+They need nurturing to look beautiful all year round.
 Water them, check them and make sure you deadhead them too, tidy up perennials throughout the summer season and they’ll be more eager to flower next year.

 Sweep away debris